grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** Start by writing the statement in plain English.
 What should the calculator do?

-**Benjamin:** It should display “0" when I turn the application on.
+**Benjamin:** It should display "0" when I turn the application on.

-**Johnny:** In our case, “turning on" is creating a calculator.
+**Johnny:** In our case, "turning on" is creating a calculator.
 Let's write it down as a method name:

 ```csharp
 public class CalculatorSpecification